 Craft Beer Pubs Dublin, Ireland

 We make no secret that we are huge fans of craft brew.
 Wherever we are in the world, we seek out what is brewing locally.
-So, even when visiting the land of Guinness, we actively sought out the best Dublin bars for craft beer.
+So, even when visiting the land of Guinness, we discovered some of the best Dublin bars for craft beer!

-The history of the JW Sweetman Brewery dates to 1756 – a time when there were more than 40 brewers making beer in Dublin, Ireland.
-Now rebooted, JW Sweetman Craft Brewery is creating a fresh line up of brews – making it one of the best pubs in Dublin City Center for craft beer.
+The history of JW Sweetman dates to 1756 – a time when there were more than 40 breweries in Dublin.
+Now rebooted, JW Sweetman Craft Brewery is creating a fresh line up of brews – making it one of the best pubs in Dublin City Center for craft beer!

 Full of character and historic details, the brewery sits along the Liffey River in a building that dates to the early 1800s.
 The multistorey bar – which was originally used as a tavern – is cozy and comfortable.